 - She will have a very positive net worth (compared to Dr. Jones’ very negative net worth)

-- She will be well on her way to FIRE (Dr. Jones will never be able to retire at her current lifestyle)
+- She will be well on her way to financial independence and retiring early (Dr. Jones will never be able to retire at her current lifestyle)

 Take Home for DR. EFI